 There’s no cure.
 Boo.
 I’ve tried many drugs and diets to control my symptoms, without much luck.
 I’m currently enrolled in a long-term clinical trial.

 What do you do for work?

 I am the Editor in Chief of Dance Spirit magazine.

 Do the people you work with know about your blog?

 I tried to hide it for a while, until I really found my voice on the blog and figured out what I wanted it to be.
-Now some of them know about it, but I don’t broadcast it at the office.
+Now many of them know about it, but I don’t broadcast it at the office.
 If they discover it on their own, that’s fine.
 I don’t write about work much, so there’s no conflict.

 ALI ON THE BLOG

 I had been reading various blogs for a while and in October 2010 I finally decided to start my own.
 I write constantly at work, but I wanted an outlet where I could write freely about whatever I want.
 I also wanted a way to document my running.
 Another huge reason I started blogging was to meet like-minded people, and I couldn’t be happier about how that’s worked out for me.
 I’ve met incredible people!